jimken123/soda/steps_versioned_docs/version-v0.16.0/TSK/AutopsyListDataSources.md

 ---
 title: AutopsyListDataSources Step | TSK Connector Documentation
 sidebar_label: AutopsyListDataSources
 description: List all Data Sources in an Autopsy Case.
-Use this step to easily automate forensic and e-discovery workflows using Sequence.
+Use this step to easily automate forensic and e-discovery workflows using Phoenix.
 tags: [Step, TSK]
 hide_title: true
 hide_table_of_contents: true